SoftwareAG/c8y-docs/content/users-guide/administration-bundle/changing-settings.md

 The first part of the **Single sign-on** page consists of the request configuration.
 Here you can configure the HTTP request address, request parameters, headers and body in case of token and refresh requests.
 The authorize method is executed as a GET, token and refresh method by POST requests.

->**Info:** Be aware that body field of each request, after filling placeholders with values, is send in request 'as is'.
-This means it is not encoded by cumulocity.
-Many authorizations servers require values inside body to be URL Encoded (x-form-urlencoded).
+>**Info:** Be aware that the body field of each request, after filling placeholders with values, is sent in the request 'as is'.
+This means it is not encoded by Cumulocity IoT.
+Many authorization servers require values inside the body to be URL-encoded (x-form-urlencoded).
 This can be achieved by entering already encoded values in a body field.

 Specifying a logout request is optional.
 It performs [front-channel single logout](https://openid.net/specs/openid-connect-frontchannel-1_0.html).
 If configured, the user is redirected to the defined authorization server logout URL after logging out from Cumulocity IoT.